makeabilitylab/accessibility-literature-survey/README.md

 # A Systematic Review of Accessibility Papers
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/makeabilitylab/accessibility-literature-survey/HEAD)

-This repo contains the data and code for our CHI2021 accessibility literature survey paper entitled *"What Do We Mean by 'Accessibility Research'?
-A Systematic Review of Accessibility Papers in CHI and ASSETS from 1994 to 2019"* by [Kelly Mack](https://kmack3.github.io/), Emma McDonnell, [Dhruv Jain](https://homes.cs.washington.edu/~djain/), [Lucy Lu Wang](https://www.llwang.net/), [Jon E. Froehlich](https://jonfroehlich.github.io/), and [Leah Findlater](https://www.hcde.washington.edu/findlater).
+This repo contains the data and code for our CHI2021 accessibility literature survey paper entitled *["What Do We Mean by 'Accessibility Research'?
+A Systematic Review of Accessibility Papers in CHI and ASSETS from 1994 to 2019"](https://doi.org/10.1145/3411764.3445412)* by [Kelly Mack](https://kmack3.github.io/), Emma McDonnell, [Dhruv Jain](https://homes.cs.washington.edu/~djain/), [Lucy Lu Wang](https://www.llwang.net/), [Jon E. Froehlich](https://jonfroehlich.github.io/), and [Leah Findlater](https://www.hcde.washington.edu/findlater).
 You can find the repo to our follow-up Late-Breaking Work bibliometric analysis [here](https://github.com/makeabilitylab/accessibility-bibliometric-analysis).

+Please cite this dataset as:

+> Kelly Mack, Emma McDonnell, Dhruv Jain, Lucy Lu Wang, Jon E. Froehlich, and Leah Findlater.
+2021.
+What Do We Mean by “Accessibility Research”?
+A Literature Survey of Accessibility Papers in CHI and ASSETS from 1994 to 2019.
+Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems.
+Association for Computing Machinery, New York, NY, USA, Article 371, 1–18.
+DOI:https://doi.org/10.1145/3411764.3445412

 You can run the analysis notebooks live in your browser using [binder](https://mybinder.org/v2/gh/makeabilitylab/accessibility-literature-survey/HEAD) or run them locally using [Jupyter Notebook](https://jupyter.org/) and the [Anaconda](https://www.anaconda.com/) environment.